 - After the incident/incidents have been investigated and addressed, the situation will continue to be monitored by the respective team coach, coaching director, and players’ parents to ensure the problem is resolved.

-Kings Hammer Soccer Club (KHSC) players are expected to attend practice; however, we understand that certain scheduling conflicts may make attendance at a given practice impossible.
-This policy is designed to address the process for missing practice and making it up.
+Kings Hammer Murfreesboro (KHM) players are expected to attend all assigned training sessions with their own teams; however, we understand that certain scheduling conflicts may make attendance at a given training session impossible.
+This policy is designed to address the process for missing training session and making it up.
 In the end, it is the responsibility of the players and parents to communicate with their child’s head coach and director clearly and early to avoid any confusion regarding playing time or the player’s standing within the team.

-It is the policy of KHSC for the head coach and director to record attendance at every practice.
+It is the policy of KHM for the head coach and director to record attendance at every training session.

-Attendance will be taken in these age groups; however, KHSC does not discourage players from participating in an additional sport or activity, even during the season.
-Any player missing practice is encouraged to attend a training session on another date with another team.
-Communication between the parents, coach, and technical staff is critical when attending a makeup session.
-A player should not show up to another session without confirmation from the staff.
+KHM does not discourage players from participating in an additional sport or activity.
+Any player missing training session practice due to illness, school, church, other sports and/or family is encouraged to check with his/her head coach to how to make up the missed session and learn the necessary activities.
+Communication between the parents, coach, and technical staff is critical to ensure continuous development.
+A player cannot show up to another session to make up the missed session, as players should report to their own teams to maximize collective learning.
 A player may see a reduction in playing time when his/her practice time is less than that of his/her teammates.
+This is not a punishment, but more so the result of other players attending more session and learning necessary curriculum details and achieving expected result.

 U13-U18 Age Groups